Jacob511-hub/XC3StatCalculator/README.md

 ## Credits

+- Thank you to [Sameer Ahmed](https://github.com/sameer-ahmd) for helping me with various technical aspects and guiding me through certain parts that had been causing trouble.
 - Credit to both the [Xeno Series Wiki](https://www.xenoserieswiki.org/) and [Xenoblade Wiki](https://xenoblade.fandom.com/) for having information regarding the stats, numbers, and formulas used in the calculations performed by this page.
 - Credit also goes to sainisoham27 for creating the [Google Drive Folder](https://drive.google.com/drive/folders/1skV2Fnt5EBIUW3B_wsDmE-bJhDgXqd9Y) containing assets taken from Xenoblade Chronicles 3 that are used in this page.